 “Medibank at Home is about empowering our members with greater choice, control and flexibility around where they receive their care,” says Medibank Chief Medical Officer Dr Linda Swan.

 Just getting to the hospital can be challenging for many people.
 In recent Medibank research, two thirds of Australians who had been to hospital said getting to and from their treatment was a major source of stress.
 One in four have even had to cancel or reschedule appointments because of difficulties in getting there.

 “We know that travelling to and from hospital can be the source of added stress, and can negatively impact a patient’s wellbeing – not just physically, but mentally.
 We aim to help alleviate the burden many face when travelling to and from the hospital, so members can focus on what’s important – their health.”

-After a successful pilot in Western Australia, the Chemotherapy at Home trial has been extended to South Australia and Victoria.
+After a successful pilot in Western Australia, the Chemotherapy at Home trial has been extended to South Australia, Victoria, New South Wales metro and Queensland metro.
 It’s hoped that early encouraging results will lead to a national roll-out, giving more people the choice to receive care where they feel most comfortable.